WeblateOrg/weblate/docs/admin/management.rst

 Prints current state of the backend git repository.

-You can either define which project or component to update (eg.
-``weblate/master``) or use ``--all`` to update all existing components.
+You can either define which project or component to update (for example ``weblate/master``) or use ``--all`` to update all existing components.

 commitgit